Intermittent fasting is a hot topic these days.

 The key is to eat healthy foods and eat regularly.

 During the fasting window, you can drink calorie free beverages like herbal teas, and even unsweetened tea and coffee without milk.

 It should be noted very few studies on fasting have involved females.

 Women do respond differently (10) to fasting, as our hormonal systems are designed to prevent us getting pregnant when food is in short supply.

-More research is needed on this subject, however these systems appear only to kick in during expended periods of fasting.
+More research is needed on this subject, however these systems appear only to kick in during extended periods of fasting.